In Line with this years theme on 'Anxiety' for mental health awareness week, our...

 Diploma in Higher Education Midwifery Studies

-Following training and qualification as a Registered Midwife at Guy’s & St Thomas’ in London, I worked both there and within two other large teaching hospitals for the next nine years, where I gained a wide range of experience within community and hospital maternity settings.
-I have a passion for high-risk care provision.
-I gained experience with transitional care of newborns in Bristol, and also became the contact for needlestick injuries.
+Following training and qualification in 1996 as a Registered Midwife in London, I worked both there and within two other large teaching hospitals for the next nine years, where I gained a wide range of experience within community and hospital maternity settings.
+I have a passion for quality high-risk care provision.
+I gained experience with transitional care of newborns and also became the contact for needlestick injuries.
 I have a particular interest in blood-bourne viruses and acquired the ENB 994 Care of Women Affected by HIV / AIDS, after which, I was asked to sit on the panel for writing policies regarding these issues.

-A move to the Middle East in 2005 took me to the Corniche Hospital, where I have subsequently acquired a huge amount of labour ward experience at a senior level.
-The hospital adopted UK practices and followed NICE Guidelines.
+A move to the Middle East in 2005 gave me the opportunity to acquire a huge amount of labour ward experience at a senior level in the largest government hospital in the Gulf.
+The hospital adopted UK practices and followed NICE Guidelines under the direction of skilled senior obstetricians.
 A very high delivery rate combined with a diverse range of medical issues, has given me in-depth skills in recognising and dealing with obstetric emergencies and pregnancy complications, and the importance of communication in a multicultural environment.
 In my role as Labour Ward co-ordinator, I was responsible for smooth, safe running of the ward, supporting other midwives and doctors, handling emergencies and preparing the rota for 60 staff.

 I was a member of the Labour Ward Forum, where I represented midwives and the ward, along with obstetric consultants, anaesthetists and pharmacists in addressing safety issues that had arisen in the unit.
 Responsibilities included re-writing some hospital policies in line with NICE Guidelines and best practice, and educating other midwives of these changes.
 I was a responder for the Patient Safety Network (incident reporting) and was required to investigate incidents which had resulted in suboptimal outcomes.
 This also involved interviewing other midwives, debriefing and report writing.
 I lead a project looking at midwives suturing and ways to reduce the rate of 3rd degree tears.
-Taught midwives, junior doctors and students in latest techniques regarding suturing and I obtained invaluable experience within the realm of female genital mutilation (FGM).
-I was one of the main clinical educators at the Corniche when we ran the first midwife training course in the UAE.
+I taught midwives, junior doctors and students in latest techniques regarding suturing and I obtained invaluable experience within the realm of female genital mutilation (FGM).
+I was one of the main clinical educators at the hospital when we ran the first midwife training course in the UAE.
 I was also responsible for training qualified midwives and doctors on the use of electronic fetal monitoring (Fetal Link) and hence, I have always had a keen interest in CTG interpretation, review and action.
-I am currently working part time at Yeovil District Hospital which is a relatively small unit with consultant cover.
-Based mainly on the labour ward, I care for women being induced, in labour and any other pregnancy-related issues requiring admission to a lower-risk labour ward.
-I also undertake shifts at the Royal United Hospital in Bath to ensure I remain up-to-date within the higher risk environment.
+I am currently working part time at two District Hospitals.
+One is a relatively small unit with consultant cover, where in addition to labour ward and post natal areas, I work in the Day Assessment Unit.
+This department cares for antenatal women with pregnancy issues requiring extra monitoring, eg raised blood pressure, obstetric cholestasis, anaemia, twins, small-for-dates babies.
+The other is a large high risk referral unit undertaking around 5,000 deliveries per annum.
+Based on labour ward, I care for women being induced, in labour and any other pregnancy related issues requiring admission to a high-risk labour ward.
+I also work in the High Dependency Unit on the labour ward, caring for very high risk or unwell women who may for example have experienced a massive post partum haemorrhage, eclampsia or sepsis.